reistiago/currencyfair/README.md

  - Navigate to `{project root}/src/main/resources/currencyfair`
  - Run `$ npm run start-local`

-To run the backend for development:
+To run the backend locally for development:

-Depending on your IDE the way to configure it may vary but the main configuration details are
+Depending on your IDE the way to configure it may vary but the main configuration details are:

  - Main class: `io.vertx.core.Launcher`
  - Program arguments: `run com.currencyfair.exercise.MainVerticle`